-.
-Evenue and the elider enhance the eventiation of the context and are even which for the Design and Exemplary: The slides enhance the organization of the content, and are appropriate for the intended audience.
-The layout is offective and uncluttered and enhances the reader's Layout intended audience.
-The layout is effective and uncluttered and enhances the reader's experience.
+WCU CF: Self-Directed Practitioner MGP PO: #5, 8 Exemplary: The slides enhance the organization of the content, and are appropriate for the Design and intended audience.
+The layout is effective and uncluttered and enhances the reader's Layout experience.
 All required components are included.
 Solid/Sound: The slides are appropriate for the intended audience.
 The layout is effective and uncluttered.
 All required components are included.
 Acceptable: The slides are appropriate for the intended audience.
 The layout is effective.
 All required components are included.
 Emerging/Needs Development: Slides lack one or more of the following: appropriateness for audience; effective layout; all the required components Navigation Exemplary: Each slide is clearly labeled, and has a definite purpose.
-The entirety of the presentation enhances understanding of the individual components.
+The entirety of the Navigation presentation enhances understanding of the individual components.
 All links to lesson plans work.
 Solid/Sound: Each slide is clearly labeled, and has a definite purpose.
 All links to lesson plans work Acceptable: Each slide is labeled and has a purpose.
 Most links to lesson plans work.
 Emerging/Needs Development: Slides may lack labels or it may be hard to determine the purpose of individual slides.
 Broken or missing links make it difficult to view the lesson plans discussed.
 Professional Exemplary: Presentation is well documented with varied and relevant references.
 Required Documentation APA format is accurate.
 Solid/Sound: Presentation is documented with relevant references.
 Required APA format is accurate.
 Acceptable: Presentation is documented.
 APA format may not be complete and/or accurate, but sufficient detail is included to allow the reader to "find" the references.
 Emerging/Needs Development: Adequate documentation needs to be included.
 Writing Exemplary: Text is well written.
 It is virtually free of errors in formatting, grammar, syntax, Mechanics mechanics, and spelling.
 Solid/Sound: Test is well written.
 It may contain minimal errors in formatting, grammar, syntax, and mechanics, but spelling has been checked.
 Acceptable: Text contains a few errors in formatting, grammar, syntax, mechanics and spelling.
 Emerging/Needs Development: Text contains numerous errors in formatting, grammar, syntax, mechanics, and spelling; these may interfere with readability.